THE JASSY SUMMER SCHOOL

 Strategic Human Resource Management

-This module provides a compact, yet comprehensive view on the Human Resource Management field.
-Nowadays, more and more HR Professionals become Business Partners and they need to prove their contribution to organizational performance.
+This module provides a compact, yet comprehensive and strategic view on the Human Resource Management field.
+As more and more HR Professionals become Business Partners, they need to prove their contribution to organizational performance.
+The HR strategic abilities are even more needed now, as the pandemic is affecting both employees and businesses.

 Eastern European Perspectives